 - Usage terms:

-- The copyright status of Letter from Phyllis Gardner to Maitland Radford (following death of Rupert Brooke) is unknown.
+- We have been unable to locate the copyright holder for Letter from Phyllis Gardner to Maitland Radford (following death of Rupert Brooke).
 Please contact firstname.lastname@example.org with any information you have regarding this item.

 - Article by: